-The durable power of attorney for finances is a legal document that allows you to give authority to another trusted person to make financial decisions on your behalf.
-The designation durable means that it will stay in effect if you become unable to manage your own financial affairs.
+A legal document that allows people to give authority to another trusted person to make financial decisions on their behalf.
+The "durable" designation means that it will stay in effect if they become unable to manage their own financial affairs.